How To Write a Family History Book—7 Steps Plus A Pro Tip

 The Ahnentafel begins in the present and moves backward, incorporating a specific numbering and charting system for tracking family units.

-But unless you plan to submit your book to a national archive, you may want to take a more modern approach.
+But unless you plan to submit your family history book to a national archive, you may want to take a more modern approach.

 A memoir or family biography may be the right choice for you.